A Mighty Girl's top picks of books and toys for teaching kids about money management.

 Even small amounts of money invested early can grow to astonishing totals if you have the time to wait!
 In this guide, the creators of The Motley Fool provide an introduction to investing for teen audiences, demonstrating how being more conservative about spending now can have big payoffs in the future.
 Individual sections tackle finding great companies to invest in, avoiding financial blunders, and understanding how to prioritize your savings, making sure that you have some fun now but are also prepared for bigger goals later, like college and retirement.
 Their optimistic tone and helpful suggestions encourage teens to set big goals for their financial futures — and give teens the tools they need to achieve them.

-In order for kids to play with money, they need some!
+In order for kids to play with money, they need some bills and coins!
 This set of play money from Melissa and Doug comes in a wooden cash drawer for easy sorting and organization.
 Fifty of each denomination of both coins and bills means there’s more than enough here for multiple kids to play, or for stocking the cash drawer of a play store.
 Kids can practice totaling funds, making change, and more.

 When you buy things at a store, the cashier uses a cash register — so why not pick up a play cash register that works as a real calculator?
 This solar-powered cash register’s buttons really work and allow kids to work with decimals as well as whole dollars so that it feels like a real-life cash register.
 Thirty play bills and forty plastic coins come with it for paying and making change, and it includes a plastic credit card that beeps when you slide it.